Conference Agenda

 Daniel Ireton, Angie Brunk

-Kansas State University Libraries, United States of America
+Kansas State University Libraries, USA

 Building Inclusive Futures: Graduate Student Perspectives on Preparation for the Library and Information Science Field